Ma-Pe-Ma/Betting-Competition/ReadMe.md

 <!-- GMAIL API Token key os.environ[] read at only startup or at retrieving?-->

-### Commenting system

-This section is not really part of the project but it's quite useful to use it.
-The app uses the [remark42](https://github.com/umputun/remark42) discussion /chat plugin but it can be easily replaced in the [home-page.html](./app/templates/en/home-page.html) template.

-To self-host remark42 the following steps are needed to be taken:
-* pull the image with docker from the hub: `docker pull umputun/remark42`
-* launch the docker image with the following (properly modifed) command:

-    sudo docker run -it --restart=always --mount src=/path/to/RM42,target='/srv/var',type=bind -p 8080:8080 -p 8443:8443 umputun/remark42 remark42 server --url=%hosting_url% --secret=%secret_key% --auth.anon --ssl.type=static --ssl.port=8443 --ssl.key=/srv/var/key.pem --ssl.cert=/srv/var/cert.pem

-Or alternatively download and configure the [compose file](https://github.com/umputun/remark42/blob/master/docker-compose.yml), run docker compose and then launch the container.

 ### Translation

 Currently only English and Hungarian languages are provided.
 To translate the app just simply copy one of the language folders from template and translate manually the html resource files.
 (Also check out the common subfolder in the templates folder!)